 STIGA Pro Carbon Table Tennis Racket

-Customising your own unique table tennis paddle
+Customizing your own paddle

-You will need to source the blade, rubber, handle, grip, glue and side tape separately and assemble them together yourself.
+You will need to source the blade, rubber (2-faced if you like), handle, grip, glue and side tape separately and assemble them together yourself.
 This option allows to have to complete control over every little detail and tailor a racket that can take your play to the next level.
 Custom paddles are recommended for advanced players, who are at competition level.